Wendy DeBoer

-Wendy DeBoer is a member of the Nebraska Legislature from the 10th district.
+Wendy DeBoer (born May 16, 1974) is a member of the Nebraska Legislature from the 10th district.
 She was elected to the Nebraska Legislature's 10th district after Bob Krist announced that he would run for Governor of Nebraska.

 Personal life

-DeBoer was born on May 16, 1974, in Omaha, Nebraska.
+DeBoer was born on May 16, 1974, in Omaha, Nebraska and graduated from Burke High School.

-Education

 DeBoer Graduated from Burke High School in 1992.
-She had attended Hastings College and graduated in 1996, (with B.A. in economics and English) went to the University of Nebraska College of Law (J.D.) and graduated in 1999, attended University of Nebraska at Omaha (M.A. in English literature) and graduated in 2003, attended Lutheran School of Theology at Chicago (M.A. in theology) and graduated in 2008, and attended the Syracuse University (MPhil in religious studies) and graduated in 2015.
+She had attended Hastings College and graduated in 1996, (with B.A. in economics and English) went to the University of Nebraska College of Law (J.D.) and graduated in 1999, attended University of Nebraska Omaha (M.A. in English literature) and graduated in 2003, attended Lutheran School of Theology at Chicago (M.A. in theology) and graduated in 2008, and attended the Syracuse University (MPhil in religious studies) and graduated in 2015.